CirroBuild/FrostiDocs/blog/2020-08-19-memory-mapping-deep-dive.md

 [GitHub](https://github.com/questdb/questdb) or come say hi in our [community Slack]({@slackUrl@}) workspace.

-## How the performance improvements started
+## How to improve time series performance

 QuestDB started out with a single-threaded approach to queries and such.
 But one obvious way to improve performance in a Java application like this is to